merv-e/about-me/README.md

 - **Psychology and Sociology:** Understanding people and societies deeply fascinates me.
 Every now and then I like reading some articles in psychology and sociology.

 - **Science Fiction and Thrillers:** I'm an avid fan of science fiction and thriller films and series.
-Favorites include classics like "Alien (1978)," "The Thing," "Expanse," and many more.
+Favorites include classics like "Alien", "The Thing," "Expanse" and many more.

 - **Language Learning:** I have a keen interest in learning different languages and am constantly immersed in the process of picking up a new one.